 Let me explain...

 “Good morning,” “Good afternoon” or “Good evening” should be the first words your sales associate utters when greeting a customer in your retail store.
 Whether you train that all customers are “guests” – something I’m not fond of – or you train your employees that every customer is a sales prospect, your retail sales training must be to start every interaction on a positive note.

 Yes, it is.

-I was in a Crate and Barrel a couple months ago and they had stationed a greeter at the front door.
-As people stepped three feet into the store they were all asked, “How’s it goin?’”
+I was in a Crate and Barrel one time and they had stationed a greeter at the front door.
+As people stepped three feet into the store they were all asked, “How’s it going?’”

 Few if any answered or looked at the poor woman.
 Why?